 It’s no secret that Singaporeans love a shopping mall, but look as carefully as we have and you’ll find a good few flea markets thrown in for variety.
 Rummagers rejoice!
 Here’s a list of our favourite fleas and bazaars that are worth visiting for quirky finds and one-offs.

-Where: Every Sunday
+When: Every Sunday

 Time: 11am to 6pm

-For more helpful tips head to our living in Singapore section.
+For more helpful tips, head to our Living in Singapore section.